-Many statements made by philosophers centuries ago actually describe present-day life more accurately than that of their time.
+In fact, many statements made by philosophers centuries ago actually describes present-day life more accurately than that of their time.

-One of those statements in particular was made by the Greek philosopher Aristotle, who made one of the simplest – yet most profound statements that describe mankind when he said, “Man is by nature a social animal.”
-Just think, Aristotle made that statement back in the third century B.C. – way before the days of telephones and social media (just imagine what he’d say today).
+One of those statements in particular was made by the Greek philosopher Aristotle, who made one of the simplest, yet most profound statements that describes mankind when he said, “Man is by nature a social animal.”
+Just think, Aristotle made that statement back in the third century B.C.—way before the days of telephones and social media (so just imagine what he’d say today).

-And if Aristotle is correct about man being a social animal.
-I think it’s safe to say that social media is equivalent to its watering hole.
+If Aristotle is correct about man being a social animal, I think it’s safe to say that social media is the equivalent of its watering hole.
 That’s due to the fact that social media is where herds gather to bond, bicker, and barter.
-And in every herd, there’s a hierarchy.
+And in every herd—there’s a hierarchy.

 On social media, that hierarchy consists of social media influencers.
 They’re the ones that can convince the masses to follow their lead and cross the perilous rivers to safety.

-Unless you live totally isolated in the wilderness, we’re all part of a herd in one way or another.
+Besides those that live totally isolated in the wilderness—we’re all part of a herd in one way or another.
 Which is a good thing.
 The cool part about a herd is that you don’t have to be the leader of the herd to direct where it goes.
-All you have to do is convince the leader of a particular herd to go in a desired direction.
+All you have to do is convince the leader of theherd to go in a desired direction.
 As a marketer, one way to do that is by incentivizing social media influencers.

 Here’s a few ways that you can do that.

 Besides being social, we all have another thing in common.
 That thing is that we all love to receive free things!
 In fact, according to psychologist Eva Kruckow, “A positive charge is experienced when offered an unexpected gift, and this sensation of joy is likely to impact heavily on the subsequent choice.”